Research

 Pre-registration Press Coverage ('Ideas Made to Matter', MIT Sloan)

-I study discrimination against people with symptoms of depression or anxiety, conditions which are very common, socially stigmatized, and linked to lower earnings and employment.
-In an online experiment, I find that people pay to avoid depressed or anxious coworkers in a simple communication-based problem-solving task—paying as much to avoid them as they do to work with the college-educated.
-A model of earnings-maximizing statistical discrimination with correct beliefs cannot explain these preferences: depressed or anxious coworkers are equally productive when exogenously assigned.
-Instead, I find evidence that discrimination is driven by incorrect beliefs about such coworkers as well as a likely incorrect perception that more costly effort is required to help them succeed.
-My results suggest that correcting beliefs could reduce discrimination.
-A major motivation for tackling discrimination is often to encourage revelation of mental illness (thereby perhaps improving access to treatment or support); however, I find that people pay to hide mental illness in my setting even when insulated from rejection or any financial consequence of discrimination.
+I study discrimination against people with symptoms of depression or anxiety, common conditions linked to lower earnings and employment.
+In a communication-based problem-solving task, people pay as much to avoid depressed or anxious workers as they do to work with the college-educated.
+This is despite depressed or anxious workers being equally productive when exogenously assigned.
+Discrimination is driven partly by incorrect beliefs about such workers as well as an increase in costly effort when working with them.
+One motivation for tackling discrimination is to encourage revelation of mental illness; however, workers pay to hide mental illness in my setting even when insulated from financial consequences of discrimination.

 Not Learning from Others.
 With John Conlon, Malavika Mani, Gautam Rao, and Frank Schilbach.
-Revised and resubmitted, Econometrica.
+Submitted.

 Pre-registration Experimental Scripts